 Some employers might also be liable in bad weather commercial truck collisions.
 Employers usually choose the route.
 If the employer does not explore the risk factors of bad weather, it can easily lead to an accident.

-Have you or someone you know been in an 18-wheeler crash?
-We can help.
+Have you or someone you know lost a loved one in an 18-wheeler crash?
+A death attorney in West Houston can help.
 Our firm specializes in various big rig collisions, including bad-weather-related truck accidents.